-Methods to Calculate Phosphorus Load Reductions for Structural Stormwater Best Management Practices in the Watershed
+Methods to Calculate Phosphorus and Nitrogen Load Reductions for Structural Stormwater Best Management Practices in the Watershed

-This attachment provides methods to determine design storage volume capacities and to calculate phosphorus load reductions for the following structural Best Management Practices (structural BMPs) for a Watershed:
+This attachment provides methods to determine design storage volume capacities and to calculate phosphorus and nitrogen (nutrient) load reductions for the following structural Best Management Practices (structural BMPs) for a LPCP area or watershed tributary to Great Bay:

 - 1) Infiltration Trench;

-- 2) Infiltration Basin or other surface infiltration practice;
+- 2) Surface Infiltration Practices (i.e., basins, rain gardens and bio-retention);

 - 3) Bio-filtration Practice;

 - 4) Gravel Wetland System;

+- 5) Enhanced Bio-filtration with Internal Storage Reservoir (ISR);

+- 6) Sand Filter;

-- 5) Porous Pavement:
+- 7) Porous Pavement;

-- 6) Wet Pond or wet detention basin;
+- 8) Wet Pond or wet detention basin;

-- 7) Dry Pond or detention basin; and
+- 9) Dry Pond or extended dry detention basin; and

-- 8) Dry Water Quality Swale/ Grass Swale.
+- 10) Dry Water Quality Grass Swale with Detention.

-Additionally, this attachment provides methods to design and quantify associated phosphorus load reduction credits for the following four types of semi-structural/non-structural BMPs
+Additionally, this attachment provides methods to design and quantify associated nutrient load reduction credits for the following four types of semi-structural BMPs

-- 9) Impervious Area Disconnection through Storage (e.g., rain barrels, cisterns, etc); - 10) Impervious Area Disconnection; - 11) Conversions of Impervious Area to Permeable Pervious Area; and - 12) Soil Amendments to Enhance Permeability of Pervious Areas.
+- 11) Impervious Area Disconnection through Storage (e.g., rain barrels, cisterns, etc.); - 12) Impervious Area Disconnection; - 13) Conversions of Impervious Area to Permeable Pervious Area; and - 14) Soil Amendments to Enhance Permeability of Pervious Areas.

-Methods and examples are provided in this Attachment to calculate phosphorus load reductions for structural BMPs for the four following purposes:
+Methods and examples are provided in this Attachment to calculate phosphorus and nitrogen (nutrient) load reductions for structural BMPs for the four following purposes:

-- 1) To determine the design volume of a structural BMP to achieve a known phosphorus load reduction target when the contributing drainage area is 100% impervious; - 2) To determine the phosphorus load reduction for a structural BMP with a known design volume when the contributing drainage area is 100% impervious; - 3) To determine the design volume of a structural BMP to achieve a known phosphorus load reduction target when the contributing drainage area has impervious and pervious surfaces; and - 4) To determine the phosphorus load reduction for a structural BMP with a known design volume when the contributing drainage area has impervious and pervious surfaces.
+- 1) To determine the design volume of a structural BMP to achieve a known nutrient load reduction target when the contributing drainage area is 100% impervious; - 2) To determine the nutrient load reduction for a structural BMP with a known design volume capacity when the contributing drainage area is 100% impervious; - 3) To determine the design volume of a structural BMP to achieve a known nutrient load reduction target when the contributing drainage area has impervious and pervious surfaces; and - 4) To determine the nutrient load reduction for a structural BMP with a known design volume capacity when the contributing drainage area has impervious and pervious surfaces.

-Examples are also provided for estimating phosphorus load reductions associated with the four semi-structural/non-structural BMPs
+Examples are also provided for estimating nutrient load reductions associated with the four semistructural/non-structural BMPs.

-Also, this attachment provides the methodology for calculating the annual stormwater phosphorus load that will be delivered to BMPs for treatment (BMP Load) and to be used for quantifying phosphorus load reduction credits.
-The methods and annual phosphorus export load rates presented in this attachment are for the purpose of counting load reductions for various BMPs treating storm water runoff from varying site conditions (i.e., impervious or pervious surfaces) and different land uses (e.g. commercial and industrial).
-The estimates of annual phosphorus load and load reductions by BMPs are to demonstrate compliance with the permittee's Phosphorus Reduction Requirement under the permit.
+Also, this attachment provides the methodology for calculating the annual stormwater phosphorus and/or nitrogen load that will be delivered to BMPs for treatment (BMP Load) and to be used for quantifying phosphorus and/or nitrogen load reduction credits.
+The methods and annual nutrient export load rates presented in this Attachment are for calculating load reductions for various BMPs treating storm water runoff from varying site conditions (i.e., impervious or pervious surfaces) and different land uses (e.g. commercial and institutional).
+The estimates of annual phosphorus load and load reductions resulting from BMP implementation are intended for use by the permittee to demonstrate compliance with its Phosphorus Reduction Requirement in accordance with Appendix F to the permit.
+The estimates of annual nitrogen load and load reductions are intended for use by the permittee to track and account for nitrogen load reductions in accordance with Appendix H to the permit.